Posts

 A lifetime of lessons

-Elderly man in Chiang Mai, Thailand.
 I recently overheard a conversation where someone proudly shared a photo of their grandchildren.
 The lighthearted response was a joke about the grandchildren doing the same in reverse: “Look, this is my grandmother.
 Isn’t she cute?
 Guess what she said today?”
 At first, it made me smile — but the thought lingered and slowly turned into a rather sad reflection.
 In some cultures, this scenario wouldn’t be far-fetched at all.
+Older people are deeply respected and revered, seen as keepers of wisdom and invaluable life experience.

 Continue reading →